Engineering: Instrumentation, Measurement and Control

 Staff are lecturers from traditional courses taught currently at RGU along with the potential for recorded guest lectures delivered by industry experts.
-Teaching will be undertaken mostly by staff with established expertise in the subject area of design and manufacture who hold a chartership status CEng and who are already involved in joint projects with different industrial partners.
+Teaching will be undertaken mostly by staff with established expertise in the subject area of instrumentation, measurement, and control, who hold a chartership status CEng and who are already involved in joint projects with different industrial partners.

 A variety of assessment methods are used in this course, as deemed appropriate to the learning outcomes and subject material being assessed and the context in which the material is delivered.